Sinapis alba

 A Historical Perspective on Mustard

-Mustard has been known in Europe since ancient times, with the Romans recognizing its excellent antioxidant properties and using it to preserve fruits and vegetables.
+Mustard has been known in Europe since ancient times, with the Romans recognizing ist excellent antioxidant properties and using it to preserve fruits and vegetables.
 In France, particularly in the Burgundy region, mustard tradition is highly developed, and the town of Dijon serves as a cultural center for mustard.
 In Germany, mustard culture has flourished due to cultural exchanges, with small towns hosting artisanal mustard mills that produce a wide range of mustard sauces, including unique flavors like strawberry mustard and other exotic varieties.